Yuma Test Center team lead honored by Yuma Police Department

 |0

-This work, Yuma Test Center team lead honored by Yuma Police Department [Image 3 of 3], by Ana Henderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yuma Test Center team lead honored by Yuma Police Department, by Mark Schauer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.